petru-dimitriu/Numerical-Calculus/matlab/readme.md

 # Numerical problems in MATLAB
 Please do note that some strings, source code and/or explanations are in Romanian!

-### aproxsin.m - Approximation of the sin function using series
+### aproxsin.m - Approximation of the sin function using Taylor series

 ### ts.m, tpp.m, tpt.m - Direct determined algebraic system solving methods
 Using simple, partial, total triangulation, respectively